-DRA enables assistant administrators to export Advanced Search results to a CSV file.
+DRA enables assistant administrators to export Advanced Search results in the Web Console to a CSV file.
 To export the Advanced Search results from the Web Console, go to Management > Advanced Search and click the Download icon.

 NOTE: Only the selected columns are exported.
 If you want additional data, not currently displayed, add those columns first and then export the Advanced Search results.